Insurtech and MGA’s

 INSURANCE LAW

-The volume of so-called affinity insurance policies, whether through traditional channels or Insurtech, continues to grow.
-This type of distribution involves several insurance intermediaries, including an MGA, in all branches of insurance.
+The volume of so-called affinity insurance contracts, whether through traditional channels or Insurtech, continues to grow.
+This type of distribution involves several insurance intermediaries, notably MGAs, in all lines of insurance.

-A definitive judgment from Paris Commercial Court on October 2, 2023 (1), draws all the practical consequences from this, which should be noted by all brokers.
+A final ruling by the Paris Commercial Court on October 2, 2023 (1) sets out all the practical consequences, which should be of particular interest to all brokers.

-The insured risks (French expatriates in Asia) were non-French health insurance risks.
-The insurance programs were subscribed to by the association of insured persons April with Groupama Gan Vie and were governed by French insurance law.
-The marketing and management of these policies were carried out under a partnership agreement concluded by the neo-broker with the April group.
-The agreement between the neo-broker and the wholesaler explicitly referred to brokerage practices and the Moral Code of Planete CSCA [association of insurance brokers).
+The risks insured (French expatriates in Asia) were non-French health insurance risks.
+The insurance programs were underwritten by the association of April policyholders with Groupama Gan Vie, and were governed by French insurance law.
+These policies were marketed and managed under a partnership agreement between the neo-broker and the April group.
+The agreement between the neo-broker and the wholesaler explicitly referred to brokerage practices and the Planète CSCA Code of Ethics.

-The judges generally apply these professional rules of practice to which insurers and brokers submit, as the Court of Cassation recalls (2).
-Brokerage practices, including the right to commission, are, for reference, applicable to French MGAs (3).
+Judges generally apply these professional rules of practice, to which insurers and brokers are bound, as the French Supreme Court (Cour de cassation) has reminded us (2).
+Brokerage practices, including the right to commission, are, for the record, applicable to French MGAs (3).

 (1) Paris Commercial court, 2 October 2023, LF Finance & autres c/ GIE April Courtage, n°2022060177